 Registration for TempleFest 2018 will be open in the Spring.
-If you didn’t make it this year, then keep checking back for exciting news about 2018.
+If you didn’t make it last year, then keep checking back for exciting news about 2018.

 A PDF will be available for download once the schedule is done.
 The schedule is subject to change and will also be most current on the website.